Serine/threonine-specific protein kinase: Clinical significance

 Serine/threonine kinase (STK) expression is altered in many types of cancer.
-Limited benefit of serine/threonine kinase inhibitors has been demonstrated in ovarian cancer but studies are ongoing to evaluate their safety and efficacy.
+Limited benefit of serine/threonine kinase inhibitors has been demonstrated in ovarian cancer.

 Serine/threonine protein kinase p90-kDa ribosomal S6 kinase (RSK) is in involved in development of some prostate cancers.

 Raf inhibition has become the target for new anti-metastatic cancer drugs as they inhibit the MAPK cascade and reduce cell proliferation.